GeetikaSh/Data-Science-Interview-Practice/L1_vs_L2_Regularization.md

 # Regularization

-Regularization techniques help prevent **overfitting** in machine learning models by adding a penalty to the loss function.
+Regularization techniques help prevent **overfitting** in machine learning models **by adding a penalty to the loss function**.
 These penalties are based on the magnitude of the model's coefficients.
+In simple words, it adds a penalty term to the loss function to discourage the model from learning noise or irrelevant patterns in the training data.
 The most common regularization methods are:

 - **L1 Regularization (Lasso Regression)**
 - **L2 Regularization (Ridge Regression)**